Certified Medical Education (CME) Opportunities

 South Carolina’s osteopathic-sponsored CME training is currently provided through the Regional Osteopathic Medical Education (ROME) conference each spring.
 The Southeast conference is typically hosted in North or South Carolina.

-- ROME Conference will be held in Asheville, NC at the Grove Park Inn June 8-11, 2017.
-Click here for more information.
+- ROME Conference was held in Asheville, NC at the Grove Park Inn on June 8-11, 2017.

 AOA CME Guide for Osteopathic Physicians